Goat8/vector_space_model/README.md

 # Information Retrievel Model
-Vector space model works based on the idea of similarity.
-If a particular document is more similar to the query than the other document then first document is considered more relavant to the query.
-Ranking function is defined as the similarity between the query and the document and documents are ranked.

-How to instantiate a vector space model.
-We need to do three things:
+How to instantiate a vector space model
 1. define the dimensions (the concept of what a document is);
 2. decide how to place documents and queries as vectors in the vector space; and
 3. define the similarity between two vectors.